CKShetty4/Linux-Shell/README.md

 ## Solved Challenges

-Here are the problems I have solved, along with their difficulty levels structured:
+Below is the list of problems I have solved, organized by their difficulty levels and structured according to the directory hierarchy:

 ```
 Linux-Shell
-│   LICENSE
+│
-│   README.md
+│
 │
 ├───Arrays in Bash
 │   ├───Easy